armin-reichert/pacman/README.md

 *If you don't share my (or any) sense of humor, just skip this section...*

-In 1980 they would have thought: what a cute boy hunting those litte colorful ghosty girls.
+In 1980, they would have thought: what a cute boy hunting those litte colorful ghosty girls.
 But we are in the year 2020, where madness has taken over, and now it goes like this:

-**Pac-Man, a female-hating, homophobi,c old yellow racist man!**
+**Pac-Man, a female-hating, homophobic, racist, old yellow man!**

 Why that?
 First of all, without any doubt, this Pac-Man guy is, as his name clearly proves, a **man**, born around 1980 certainly an **old man** (thank god not an **old white man** or even worse an **orange man**), but he certainly is (hmm, wasn't the Nintendo guy in fact an orange man?) an **old yellow man**.